tburakow/our_fillit/README.md

 - Each piece consists of four hashes that are attached to each other (parallel and next to, or above/below.)

-- There can be no empty line at the end of the inut file.
+- There can be no empty line at the end of the input file.

+Fixes/future additions:

+- Some amounts of identical tetriminos slow the program a lot.
+For example 10 square tetriminos is incredibly slow.

 The output is in the following format (for above example):